Adrianjewell91/how-to-code/README.md

 Some reader say think that the information presented thus far is common knowledge, or widely available already.
 That is all true, but that is precisely why this content is part of the course’s the introduction.
 Rather, the aim of the actual course is to technique cognitive techniques and theory that will allow the engineer to effortlessly do the process, and do it well.

-(WANT TO KNOW)
+*An Exercise: (WANT TO KNOW)*

 Think of a problem you have yourself in your life and want to solve, and go through this problem solving process.
 Can you think of the problem in terms of inputs and outputs?
 Where do you get stuck in the process?
 What gets you unstuck?
 Write all of this down on paper and reflect on it in a journal entry.
 Answer these questions and gives examples to yourself.
 It could be any kind of problem, anything from a math problem to a philosophy problem.

-(LEARNED)
+*Strategies: (LEARNED)*

-Strategies that help with The various stages in the problem solving process:
+Strategies that help with the various stages in the problem solving process:

-1. Clarifying the problem and generating test cases: Lots of situations where people point out a test case that you hadn’t thought of yourself, and you feel embarrassed that you didn’t think of that yourself.
+1. Clarifying the problem and generating test cases:
+    - Put yourself in lots of situations where people point out a test case that you hadn’t thought of yourself, and you feel embarrassed that you didn’t think of that yourself.
+Then you will remember to think "outside the box" next time.
+    - Question the assumptions you are making about the problem.
-2. Coming up with strategies.
-Coming up with more test cases, and trying to walk through, in your head, the steps that led from the inputs to the outputs.
-If you hadn’t visualize it or explain it, then do simpler test cases and gradually get more complex.
+2. Coming up with strategies:
+    - Think of more test cases.
+If you can't visualize the steps or explain it, then do simpler test cases and gradually get more complex.
 Come up with the simplest set of inputs and explanation for it, and then build out gradually more complete set of test cases and a solution to that set.
+    - Write it out: Write out the steps that your mind takes in English.
+Write it all down.
+    - Draw Pictures (Why is bubble sort called bubble sort?)
+    - Subdivide the problem: If you can get "halfway" to the answer, then that is a good start.
+Try to break the problem into smaller chunks.
+    - If you have an idea: Flesh it out and explore the idea to see what happens.
 3. Pick a solution: Be evaluated on your judgement many times over and over again.
 Learn about Time and Space Complexity.
 4. Pseudo-Code: Lots of coding and reading solutions.
 5. Code and Test: Lots of coding and reading solutions.

-Other strategies:
-1. Subdivide the problem.
-2. Debug the code
-3. Do the code out on paper.
-4. Come up with more test cases.
+    - Take a Code Syntax Course of Codecademy.com
+    - If your code doesn't work, debug the code by putting print statements at various places in the code.
+    - If you're reading a solution and you don't understand it, do the code out on paper.
+Do not take shortcuts.
+"Doing the code" means stepping through the code, line by line, tracking all the variables.
+If you do this, you will understand the code, and you will gain insight.

 Profound lessons:
 1. We have ideas before we understand them.
-That is, when you get an idea, you actually must explore it and try it out before you know what you actually meant by the thought.
+That is, when you have an idea, you actually must explore it and try it out before you know what you actually meant by the thought.
 2. We often cannot run understand code by reading it.
 We must run the code or do it out by hand.
-3. Use the print statement to understand it.
+3. Probably, you don't understand the code you wrote, you must do the code to understand it.